 Table of ContentsWhat is the Time-Preference Theory Of Interest?How does the Time-Preference Theory Of Interest Work?Academic Research on the Time-Preference Theory Of Interest

 The time preference theory of interest defines interest as the preference of people or a community for a dollar of present over the dollar of future income.
 Ordinarily, time preference refers to how goods are valued in the market given the date/time they are received.
 For instance, the valuation of goods received at an earlier date differs from those received at a later date.
 The time preference theory of interest defines interest as the price of time, hence, this shows why people have a preference for the present income over future income even if they have the same dollar amount.
 Irving Fisher developed this theory in his book named "The Theory of Interest s Determined by Impatience to Spend Income and Opportunity to Invest It."

-A Little More on What is the Time-Preference Theory Of Interest
+How does the Time-Preference Theory Of Interest Work?